mrahhal/mr-scroll/packages/core/README.md

 this.scroll.destroy();
 ```

-Providing the compiled CSS is a matter of importing [scroll.scss](./src/scss/scroll.scss) in your own SCSS file, compiling it to CSS on build, and finally providing it in the final package.
+This package also provides the main CSS styles to be imported in your app.
+You can find the bundled styles at "@mr-scroll/core/dist/styles.css".

 Check our [angular wrapper](../angular) to see an example of all of this for Angular.